MakeSchool-Tutorials/Makestagram-Swift-V3/P14-Creating-Posts/content.md

 ```

 We added a computed property to `UIImage` that will calculate the aspect height for the instance of a `UIImage` based on the size property of an image.

+> [challenge]
+>
+This solution overlooks a lot of complexity for the sake of being easy to implement.
+What would happen if we ran the app on an iPhone X or iPad?

 This solution overlooks a lot of complexity for the sake of being easy to implement.
 What would happen if we ran the app on an iPad?